Achievable logoAchievable logo

 Bond fund volatility rating communications

-Similar to Morningstar ranking funds on a 5-star scale based on overall risk and return, bond funds can be rated based on the volatility of their net asset value (NAV).
-As you may recall, bond price volatility is something debt security investors should pay close attention to.
-The longer the maturity and the lower the coupon, the more volatile the changes in the bond’s market price (and the higher the duration).
+Just as Morningstar ranks funds on a 5-star scale based on overall risk and return, bond funds can also be rated based on the volatility of their net asset value (NAV).
+This connects directly to what you already know about bond price volatility:

 Standard & Poors Global is one organization that provides bond fund volatility rankings.
-The applicable FINRA rule relating to these ratings requires the following requirements, whether displayed by the organization creating the rating or the mutual fund company itself:
+The applicable FINRA rule requires the following, whether the rating is displayed by the organization that created it or by the mutual fund company:

 • The rating does not identify as a “risk” rating